-- (1) The Attorney General - (a) shall, where it appears to him or her that a complaint is not suitable for informal resolution or the Attorney General is informed that informal resolution of a complaint is impossible, in accordance with Article 21(5) of the Law; or - (b) may, where it appears to the Attorney General that a report or allegation indicates that a member of the Honorary Police may have committed an offence against discipline, direct the Connétable of the parish in which the member concerned serves to request the Chief Officer to appoint a member of the Force or police officer from some other force, of at least the rank of inspector, to carry out an investigation.
+- (1) The Attorney General - (a) shall, where it appears to the Attorney General that a complaint is not suitable for being dealt with informally; or - (b) may, where it appears to the Attorney General that a report or allegation indicates that a member of the Honorary Police may have committed an offence against discipline,

-- (2) The Chief Officer shall comply with a request made pursuant to paragraph (1) and may ask the chief officer of some other force to provide a police officer of the other chief officer's force for appointment. - (3) This Regulation is subject to the powers of the Authority, in the case of a supervised investigation, to approve the appointment of an investigating officer pursuant to Article 23 of the Law.
+- direct the Connétable of the parish in which the member concerned serves to request the Chief Officer to appoint a member of the Force or police officer from some other force, of at least the rank of inspector, to carry out an investigation.2 - (2) The Chief Officer shall comply with a request made pursuant to paragraph (1) and may ask the chief officer of some other force to provide a police officer of the other chief officer's force for appointment. - (3) This Regulation is subject to the powers of the Authority, in the case of a supervised investigation, to approve the appointment of an investigating officer pursuant to Article 23 of the Law.